Api Platform conference

 }

-We then need to configure this same provider on the BlogPost GetCollection operation, or for every operations via the ApiResource attribute:
+We then need to configure this same provider on the BlogPost GetCollection operation, or for every operation via the ApiResource attribute:

 <?php